DylanMeeus/springboot_jwt_blog/_posts/2016-05-03-angular-2-series-part-5-forms-and-custom-validation.markdown

 - `maxLength` - a number specifying the maximum length allowed
 - `pattern` - a pattern (regex) that the input needs to follow

 The validator that we've set up on the `Control` for `password` looks a bit different.
-We want to use two validators on this input, one saying that it's a required field and the other saying that it must have a minimum length of 8 digits.
+We want to use two validators on this input, one saying that it's a required field and the other saying that it must have a minimum length of eight digits.
 To do this, we need to use `Validators.compose` and provide an array with the validators we're interested in.
 When we compose validators, any errors that are on an input element will be returned as a union.

 After we define our controls, we're registering our entire form as a `ControlGroup` with the `FormBuilder` class.
 By applying a group to our `Control`s, we can aggregate the values of each of them.
 It's also easier for us to check for errors because an error in one of the `Control`s will invalidate the entire group.